Dordt University: B. J. Haan Auditorium

 The B. J. Haan Auditorium seats approximately 1,500 people and is used for chapel services, concerts, organ recitals, and other regional events.
 Convocation and commencement exercises are also held in "the Beej", as it is called by students.
-The auditorium features a three-manual, tracker-action Casavant Frères organ with 37 stops, 57 ranks, and 2,865 pipes.
+The auditorium features a three-manual, tracker-action Casavant Frères organ with 37 stops, 57 ranks, and 2,833 pipes.

 The auditorium is adjoined by the Music Building, which also has rehearsal rooms, studios and classrooms, vocal and instrumental practice rooms, and music faculty offices.
 Its mezzanine also houses the International Association for the Promotion of Christian Higher Education.

 The auditorium was the site of a campaign rally by candidate Donald J. Trump on January 23, 2016, during the race for the 2016 Iowa Republican presidential caucuses.

 Athletic facilities

 The campus recreation center hosts the Health, Physical Education, and Recreation (HPER) departmental facilities and the athletics offices.
 The Rec Center includes basketball, volleyball and racquetball courts, an aerobics room, a weight room, a 200-meter indoor track, and a batting cage.

 The All Seasons Center was built in 2004 and contains an NHL-sized hockey rink, waterslides, a lap pool, and both indoor and outdoor family aquatic pools.
 This US$9 million facility is shared by Dordt College and the city of Sioux Center and received the Iowa League of Cities 2002 All-Star Community Award.
-It is the home ice for the Dordt Blades club hockey team.
+The arena plays host to the Defenders Ice Hockey program.

 Athletics

 The Dordt athletic teams are called the Defenders.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) since the 2000–01 academic year.
-The Defenders previously competed in the defunct South Dakota Intercollegiate Conference (SDIC) from 1995–96 to 1999–2000.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) since the 2000–2001 academic year.
+The Defenders previously competed in the defunct South Dakota Intercollegiate Conference (SDIC) from 1995–96 to 1999–00.

-Dordt competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, ice hockey, soccer, track & field and volleyball; while women's sports include basketball, cheerleading, cross country, dance, golf, soccer, softball, track & field and volleyball.
+Dordt competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, ice hockey, soccer, track & field and volleyball; while women's sports include basketball, cheerleading, cross country, dance, golf, soccer, softball, track and field, and volleyball.

-Cross Country
+Cross country

-In 2022, the men’s team won the NAIA cross country championships with a final score of 97 points.
+The men's team won the 2022 NAIA Cross Country Championships with a final score of 97 points.
 This was the first national championship for any athletic program in Dordt history.

 Basketball

 In 2014, the Defenders set a record for points scored by both teams in the NAIA National Basketball Tournament.

+In 2024, the Defenders women's team claimed their first national title at the NAIA women's basketball championship. against University of Providence with a score of 57–53.
+Again in 2025 the team successfully defended their title in a game against Indiana Wesleyan with a score of 82-73.
+Macy Sievers was named "Player of the Tournament" both years.

 Club sports

-Dordt University also sponsors the following club sport: